-- 11. We noted with interest the references to improved data collection to allow for better understanding of capacity and risk in the social care system.
-Improved data collection and sharing will be central to delivering necessary improvements to the social care sector.
-It will allow for greater understanding of key challenges, such as capacity issues.
+- 11. Improved data collection and sharing will be central to delivering necessary improvements to the social care sector.
+In addition to supporting the Department of Health and Social Care's (DHSC) effectiveness in overseeing the adult social care market, it will allow for greater understanding of key challenges, such as capacity issues.
 As it enables funding and insurance solutions to be modelled more vigorously, it will also allow for greater understanding of the appropriateness of proposed solutions. - 12.
 Data available on the number of individuals receiving care at home is poor.
 The same is true of data on those providing care, both formal and informal.
 As a result, the size of the social workforce is not clear.
 Annual State of Caring reports from Carers UK provide some insight.
 However, these reports rely on survey responses and do not provide the whole picture.
 COVID-19 vaccinations data has provided some insight into who is receiving care in their home.
 While there is an opportunity to leverage this, Government should look to collect robust data about domiciliary care as standard, given this is the preferred option for most. - 13.
 As many IFoA members are experts in this area, we welcome an opportunity to discuss with Government the need for, and solutions to, improving data capture and availability.